Planning on watching the new animated Star Wars show The Bad Batch? You’re in the right place.

 4. About Star Wars: The Bad Batch

 Star Wars: The Bad Batch is an American animated show created by Dave Filoni for Disney+.
 It is both a sequel and a spin-off of Star Wars: The Clone Wars.
+The series’ renewal was announced right before season 1’s two-part finale.

 Dee Bradley Baker reprises his role as voice actor for all the clone troopers from the previous Star Wars animated projects.
 Additionally joining him are Ming-Na Wen, Stephen Stanton, Andrew Kishino and Michelle Ang.